publicissapient-france/hands-on-assistant/google-assistant/README.md

 ### 4.2 Implement a fulfillment

-The example folder contains a simple [`index.js`](example/functions/index.js) with firebase functions & [DialogFlow](https://github.com/actions-on-google/actions-on-google-nodejs) Node.js SDK already set up and most essential lines to get you started.
+Now that your backend is up and running, time to start playing with actions on Google SDK.

-Have a look and start to map your actions and parameters.
-Now it's time to release your imagination and create some fulfillment on your own.
+First of all, add the dependency for [actions-on-google SDK](https://www.npmjs.com/package/actions-on-google) in your `package.json`.
+Then have a look at the example [`index.js`](example/functions/index.js) included in the project, which contains a simple example of DialogFlow app with essential lines to get you started.

 Start by: